 A Matter of Pride in Workmanship

-We love the symmetry of it and how it plays to the shoe’s shape and curves by accentuating their features.
+We love the symmetry of it and how it plays to the shoe’s shape and curves by accentuating its features.
 However, as shoemakers, we know this may be the hardest detail to add to the shoe.

-It is time consuming, has to be precise in its shape and needs to match perfectly on each shoe so that one does not differ from the other.
+It is time-consuming, has to be precise in its shape, and needs to match perfectly on each shoe so that one does not differ from the other.
 This is not easy to do, but when done well it is very much worth the effect that the detail provides for both the customer and the maker.
 It is a sign of pride in your craftsmanship and a sign of elegance in your shoe.

 Closed Channel Stitching

 Closed channel stitching is a method of manufacture whereby the stitching from the Goodyear Welt Construction is covered by a small flap of leather, creating a clean and elegant look.